 Chapter 7 Bankruptcy & Foreclosure

-Unfortunately, a Chapter 7 bankruptcy typically means you will ultimately end up losing your house.
+Unfortunately, a Chapter 7 bankruptcy typically means you will ultimately end up losing your house as a consumer.
 The only way you can keep your home is by getting current on your mortgage, but people that usually file for Chapter 7 cannot do that.
 The good news is that filing for Chapter 7 before the foreclosure allows you to keep it off your credit, and any potential deficiency balances from the foreclosure are wiped out.
 In addition, filing for Chapter 7 bankruptcy makes the foreclosure process start back over, giving you another three months or longer in the house.
 You can use this time to live there mortgage-free and save money for your next place.
-Chapter 7 bankruptcy will wipe out most unsecured debt, such as credit cards, medical bills and personal loans.
+Chapter 7 bankruptcy will wipe out most unsecured debt from an individual or business, such as credit cards, medical bills and personal loans.
 Under extremely rare circumstances, the bank may be willing to work something out with you in order to keep your home, but it doesn’t happen very often.

 Chapter 13 Bankruptcy & Foreclosure